Cap d'Agde

 Cap d'Agde ([kap daɡd]) is a seaside resort on France's Mediterranean coast.

 It is located in the commune of Agde, in the Hérault department within the region of Occitanie.

-Cap d'Agde was planned by architect Jean Le Couteur as part of one of the largest state-run development schemes in French history.
-In the 1960s, the only buildings at the Cap were small houses that were typically used by locals over the weekends.
-It is now one of the largest leisure ports on the French Mediterranean.
+Cap d'Agde was planned by architect Jean Le Couteur as part of one of France's largest ever state-run holiday scheme.
+An increasing number of retirees reside there from 1980 onwards.

-Agde can be reached by TGV SNCF train direct from Paris or Lille whilst the closest airport is Béziers-Cap-d'Agde airport, which runs direct budget airline services to the UK and Scandinavia.
-Cap d'Agde is also served by Montpellier-Fréjorgues airport.
+Agde can be reached by TGV SNCF train direct from Paris, Lille or Geneva whilst the closest airport is Béziers-Cap-d'Agde airport, which runs direct budget airline services to the UK and Scandinavia.
+Agde is also served by Montpellier-Fréjorgues airport.
 Public transport (taxi or bus) is available between Agde and Cap d'Agde.